Did you know that we check our phone 85 times per day, on average?

 Here are some of the advantages of mobile text messaging.

 Advantage #2.
 Trackable platform: You can easily track who opened your message, what links they clicked, and who ignored the message.

 There are countless texting platforms that allow you to manage your campaign all from your desktop.

-Companies like SlickText have detailed analytics that let you track each step in the conversion process starting with the initial delivery and opening.
+Find a solution that will give you access to detailed analytics that lets you track each step in the conversion process starting with the initial delivery and opening.